 A compelling story entertains your audience, educates them, makes them curious about your brand, and stays in their heads.

-3. Introduce characters that audiences relate to and who personify the brand’s core values.
+3. Introduce characters who personify your brand's core values.

 People like to buy from brands they believe in — brands they can identify with.

 If they see people in your stories that they can relate to, they are more likely to connect with your brand, which makes them more likely to become customers.

 It's important to recognize this, and use real stories of real people in your branded content, so your audiences can truly see themselves.

 It is, however, essential to be genuine, as audiences can pick up on inauthentic attempts to make a connection and won't hesitate to call this out, bringing about the opposite desired effect.

 4. Create stories that highlight the benefits of your product or service.